bachya/ecowitt2mqtt/README.md

   -b mqtt_broker, --mqtt-broker mqtt_broker
                         The hostname or IP address of an MQTT broker --mqtt-message-expiry-interval mqtt_message_expiry_interval
-                        The number of seconds the MQTT broker should retain a message -p mqtt_password, --mqtt-password mqtt_password
+                        The number of seconds the MQTT broker should retain a session (requires an MQTT protocol version of 5)
+  -p mqtt_password, --mqtt-password mqtt_password
                         A valid password for the MQTT broker --mqtt-port mqtt_port
-                        The listening port of the MQTT broker (default: 1883) --mqtt-protocol-version mqtt_port
+                        The listening port of the MQTT broker (default: 1883) --mqtt-protocol-version mqtt_protocol_version
                         The version of the MQTT protocol to use (default: 3.1.1) --mqtt-retain         Instruct the MQTT broker to retain messages --mqtt-session-expiry-interval mqtt_session_expiry_interval
-                        The number of seconds the MQTT broker should retain a session --mqtt-tls            Enable MQTT over TLS
+                        The number of seconds the MQTT broker should retain a session (requires an MQTT protocol version of 5)
+  --mqtt-tls            Enable MQTT over TLS
   -t mqtt_topic, --mqtt-topic mqtt_topic
                         The MQTT topic to publish device data to